EDEN NEVER HEARD

-Dorilus lit morning fires in the dark, worked the fire-irons gracefully, silently, feline-like, and traipsed over the tree-trunk bridge across Jump Creek dauntlessly, kitten-like.
-He climbed slopes colt-strong and paced forties soldier-serious, his gaze squinting, absorbing pines, subtracting balsam, spruce and hardwood, his eyes widening as he spoke his estimates, and I recorded them and secretly surmised my own—not instinctively as he did, but counting the sixteen-foot lengths in each pine at four-rod intervals, four-rods deep, multiplying, arriving sometimes at ten times more board feet than he.
+Dorilus lit morning fires in the dark, worked the fire-irons gracefully, silently, feline-like, and traipsed over the tree-trunk bridge across Jump Creek dauntlessly.
+He climbed slopes colt-strong and paced forties soldier-serious, his gaze absorbing pines, subtracting balsam, spruce and hardwood.
+He spoke his estimates, and I secretly surmised my own—not instinctively as he did, but counting the sixteen-foot lengths in each pine at four-rod intervals, four-rods deep, multiplying, arriving sometimes at ten times more board feet than he.

-I merely raised my eyebrows, played along, and he said nothing until one midnight we finished our love and lay beneath our eider-down on our furs, my head nestled against his shoulder.
+I merely raised my eyebrows, played along, and he said nothing until one midnight we finished our love beneath our eider-down, and I nestled my head on his shoulder.

 “Everyone underestimates the timber in their tracts,” he said.
 “Nobody wants the land office to charge them more than the other guy.”

 “Everyone eats from the same table, sleeps in the same bed.”